 The HSE felt that having more than one registration body would lead to mixed messages and confusing guidelines.

 Originally established with a focus on gas, CORGI also ran schemes for plumbing, electrics and ventilation.

 Over time, CORGI fell out of favour.
 Engineers felt it became a financial burden and they weren’t fit for purpose.
 In addition, individuals and businesses alike believed CORGI didn’t do enough to stop unregistered installers from working.
 Other controversies include selling customer and installer data for financial gain.

 As a result, in April 2009, Gas Safe replaced CORGI as the UK’s official gas safety regulatory body.
 In addition, gas Safe became the officiation regulatory body for Northern Ireland and Guernsey in April 2010.

-The CORGI gas registration scheme was brought to an end due to a review of gas safety in 2006.
-This led to a decision to change to a new gas registration scheme.
-All registered CORGI engineers should have been transferred to the new scheme.
+The CORGI gas registration scheme came to an end due to a review of gas safety in 2006.
+The review led to a new gas registration scheme, and registered CORGI engineers transferred to the new scheme.

 Gas Safe Engineers